miogasuki/PotatoVN/.kilocode/rules/project-info-galgamemanager.md

 *   **`Views/`**: Contains XAML files defining the user interface pages and controls.
 Each View typically corresponds to a ViewModel.
     *   `SettingsPage.xaml`: Contains the UI for application settings, including the "Magpie executable path" setting in the "Game" section.
     *   `GalgameSourcePage.xaml`: Contains the UI for individual game library configuration, including settings for auto-scan, auto-add/remove games, and per-library SaveMetaBackup toggle.
+    *   `PluginStorePage.xaml`: Displays the list of available plugins.
+It uses `StorePlugin` as the data model and inlines the plugin item template (previously `PluginPrefab`) to display plugin details like name, short description, and logo.
     *   `ShellPage.xaml`: The main shell of the application.
 Its `ItemsRepeater` for displaying event notifications now includes a `HyperlinkButton` that is visible when `CallbackButtonText` is provided in the `ShellEventViewModel`.
 This button is bound to the `ExecuteCallbackCommand` and uses `VisibilityHelper.Convert` for its visibility.
 *   **`Views/Dialog/`**: This subdirectory commonly houses `ContentDialog` XAML files used for focused editing tasks or user prompts (e.g., `EditPlayTimeDialog.xaml` for modifying game play history).
 These dialogs usually have a corresponding `.xaml.cs` for their logic and are instantiated and shown from ViewModels.
         *   `AddSourceDialog.xaml`: Dialog for adding new game library sources.
 Uses a ComboBox to select library type (currently supports "本地库" for local folders).
 The SelectedIndex is bound to the SelectItem property which determines the library type in LibraryViewModel.AddLibrary method.